 Your learner's permit allows you to hone your driving skills in preparation for the road test.
-If younger than 18, you're required to hold your permit for a minimum of one year.
+If younger than 18 years old, you're required to hold your permit for a minimum of 1 year.
 During this time you must obey the state's driving restrictions.

 A) Know Your Learner's Permit Restrictions

 You may drive within Vermont's borders, regardless of time, provided you're accompanied in the front seat by one of the following persons:

 - A licensed and unimpaired parent or legal guardian

 - A licensed or certified and unimpaired drivers ed instructor